SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/add-template.md

 Templates are displayed as items in the **Document - Template** list and you link a template to SuperOffice CRM by entering it as an item in the list.

 To make sure everyone in your company uses the same documents, you can create and add your own document templates for different file types.

-Here you’ll find all the template variables available in SuperOffice CRM.
-Use them to personalize and automate the input of customer information to your documents.
+Use the template variables available in SuperOffice CRM to personalize and automate the input of customer information to your documents.

 Watch this video or follow the guided steps below to learn how you can add a document template in SuperOffice CRM (video length - 2:30):